 Second Step: In Photoshop, select the brush tool on your tool palette, go to option palette and click on to open the brush preset picker.

-Third Step: From the Brushes Palette in Photoshop, click the small arrow in the upper right corner of the palette, and choose load brushes/replace brushes.
-The “load brushes” command will add the selected brushes to your current brush library while “replace brushes” will remove the existing brushes in your library and replace them with the brushes that you are going to load.
+Third Step: From the Brushes Palette in Photoshop, click the small arrow in the upper right corner of the palette.
+And then, choose load brushes/replace brushes.
+The “load brushes” command will add the selected brushes to your current brush library.
+On the other hand, “replace brushes” will remove the existing brushes in your library and replace them with the brushes that you are going to load.

-Fourth Step: Locate the directory where you have stored the brushes (.abr files) and select the file that you want and click “load”.
-The brushes will be added to the current brushes (if you selected “load”) or replace the brushes currently in your library (if you selected “replace”).
+Fourth Step: Locate the directory where you have stored the brushes (.abr files).
+Then, select the file that you want and click “load”.
+The brushes will be added to the current brushes (if you selected “load”).
+In case you selected “replace”, the new set of brushes will replace what’s currently in your library.

 Enjoy using the brushes!
 If you haven’t visited my Photoshop Brushes page yet, please check them out.